 Dana Consulting was founded to help change the perception of sales.
 Too many entrepreneurs fail to achieve growth or acquire their ideal customers because they’ve never received education in sales best practices and because of the complex emotions involved.
 Dana provides entrepreneurs with the confidence, strategy, and skills to tackle sales, and achieve their highest potential.

-“One of the things that excite me about sales is that it’s such a psychological enterprise.” – Victor Adefuye
+“One of the things that excites me about sales is that it’s such a psychological enterprise.” – Victor Adefuye

 - Venice Bites Tours